 When First AML verify an entity, such as a Private Company or Trust, certain documentation needs to be collected, for example when a Trust is involved a copy of the Trust Deed.

-First AML locate certain documentation online (such as the Company Extract), and request the remaining documentation via our Secure Web Form, which is a secure form for individuals to upload relevant entity documentation directly to the First AML platform.
+First AML locate documentation online where possible (such as the Company Extract), and request the remaining documentation via our Secure Web Form, which is a secure form for individuals to upload relevant entity documentation directly to the First AML platform.

-When entity documentation is submitted to the platform either via the Secure Web Form or through analyst upload, it is scanned for viruses and the result is visualised in the platform.
+When entity documentation is submitted to the platform either via the Secure Web Form or through First AML team upload, it is scanned for viruses and the result is visualised in the platform.
 This provides protection to First AML and our customers from people either maliciously or accidentally uploading malware.

 The results of the malware scan are generated into a column within the entity Documents Tab.